 This includes coconut oil, cheese and unprocessed meat, to name a few.

-But the #1 worst example is their decades of propaganda against eggs, which are among the healthiest foods on the planet.
+But probably the worst example is the false claims about eggs, which are among the healthiest foods on the planet.

 Historically, eggs have been considered unhealthy because they contain cholesterol.

-However, it has been proven, time and time again, that eggs and dietary cholesterol do NOT adversely affect cholesterol levels in the blood.
+However, it has been shown in many studies that eggs and dietary cholesterol do not adversely affect cholesterol levels in the blood.